 After the registry change and machine restart, if a local user presses Ctrl+Alt+Del to log on to that PC while it is in use by a remote user, the remote user receives a prompt.
 The prompt asks whether to allow or deny the local user’s connection.
 Allowing the connection disconnects the remote user’s session.

 Wake on LAN

 Remote PC Access supports Wake on LAN, which gives users the ability to turn on physical PCs remotely.
 This feature enables users to keep their office PCs turned off when not in use, saving energy costs.
 It also enables remote access when a machine has been turned off inadvertently.
 For example, because of a power outage.

 The Remote PC Access Wake on LAN feature is supported with PCs that have the Wake on LAN option enabled in the BIOS/UEFI.

 SCCM and Remote PC Access Wake on LAN

 To configure the Remote PC Access Wake on LAN feature, complete the following before deploying the VDA.

 - Configure SCCM 2012 R2, 2016, or 2019 within the organization.
-Then deploy the ConfigMgr client to all Remote PC Access machines, allowing time for the scheduled SCCM inventory cycle to run (or force one manually, if required).
-The access credentials you specify in Studio to configure the connection to ConfigMgr must include collections in the scope and the Remote Tools Operator role.
+Then deploy the SCCM client to all Remote PC Access machines, allowing time for the scheduled SCCM inventory cycle to run (or force one manually, if necessary).